 Little Valley is a very small village located in the state of New York.
-With a population of 1,090 people and just one neighborhood, Little Valley is the 748th largest community in New York.
-Little Valley has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 1,059 people and just one neighborhood, Little Valley is the 748th largest community in New York.
+Much of the housing stock in Little Valley was built prior to World War II, making it one of the older and more historic villages in the country.

 Little Valley is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Little Valley is a village of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Little Valley who work in sales jobs (11.63%), law enforcement and fire fighting (11.63%), and office and administrative support (9.88%).